Dazcam/Bioinformatics-tutorials/pages/annotation/annotation_intro.md

-- GenBank: the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences.
-It is updated every 2 months
-- UniProt: resource of protein sequence and functional information
-- UCSC: resource for genomic assembly and genomic annotations

 BiomaRt: Allows you to run queries on various ensembl databases.
 It can be used for ID mapping and feature extraction.